-The South African Standard Time (South Africa) and Central African Time (Namibia) are both 2 hours ahead of the Greenwich Mean Time.
+The South African Standard Time (South Africa) and Central African Time (Namibia) are both 2 hours ahead of Greenwich Mean Time.

 What kind of people are volunteering at Dream Wild Adventures?

 You don't have to be a wildlife expert to volunteer with us and we don't have an age limit either – it will just depend on the project you choose.
 If travelling on your own you should be 18 years or older and you be reasonably fit to join in with our activities.

 What about electricity?

-South African electricity is 220/230 volts AC at 50 cycles a second, plug outlets are 15amp, three-pin (round).
+South African and Namibian electricity is 220/230 volts AC at 50 cycles a second, plug outlets are 15amp, three-pin (round).
 There are usually NO 2-point outlets for shavers.

 You can do laundry at all of our projects.
 See details of each project for their policies.

 Cell phone reception?

 Your cell phone will automatically switch on to the South African Vodacom or MTN-service if you have international roaming activated before you leave home.
 Alternatively, you can purchase a South African SIM for your mobile phone or an international calling card.
 Different networks work better in different areas, please research (or ask us) before deciding which sim card to buy.

 Will I have internet access during my stay?

 Money / Credit Cards

-The South African currency is the Rand.
-For up to date currency conversions, visit www.xe.com .
-It is helpful to carry a small amount South African Rand (e.g. ZAR five00) with you; you will find a currency exchange bureau at the international or domestic airport..
+You will find a currency exchange bureau at the international or domestic airport.
 In town you also have the opportunity to access ATMs with your credit card and purchase items with your card.

 There is no concern about safety at the Dream Wild Adventures projects.
-Game reserves are guarded / fenced and town is also safe during our town trips.
+Game reserves are guarded / fenced and town is also safe during town trips.
 But like everywhere in the world security is everybody's responsibility and please listen to project manager's recommendations.

 Do I need a VISA?

-Most visitors to South Africa receive a 90 day tourist/travel visa as long as they can provide proof of outbound travel.
+Most visitors to South Africa and Namibia receive a 90 day tourist/travel visa as long as they can provide proof of outbound travel.
 However, please check with the relevant embassy before departing on your trip.